jack-kerouac/betterplace_apidocs/sections/client_donation_list.md

 This API returns all donations to all client projects that where made using the client donation form (but none of the other donation-sources).

-Results are contains in a *data* attribute.
+Results are contained in a *data* attribute.

 ## Input Parameter